charlscooper/charlscooper.github.io/README.md

 In addition to my professional accomplishments, I have pursued personal achievements that reflect my dedication and discipline.
 After 8 years of rigorous training, I achieved a black belt in Ju-Jit-Su, demonstrating my commitment and perseverance.

 Furthermore, I have showcased my leadership skills through my passion for football.
 Throughout my upbringing, I played for various teams, and in almost every instance, I was entrusted with the role of Captain, guiding and motivating my teammates to success.
+With my leadership and teamwork abilities, I have led my teams to victory in numerous tournaments and competitions and my achievements lead one year to both managers and players player trophies.

 In the realm of software development, I actively engage in side projects that fuel my creativity and passion.
 From creating games using powerful engines like Unity to developing AI-driven websites, I continuously explore new avenues to expand my skills and push the boundaries of what is possible.